solana-foundation/developer-content/docs/core/accounts.md

 ### Data Account

-Solana programs are "stateless", meaning that program accounts only store the program's executable byte code.
+Solana programs are "stateless", meaning that program accounts only contain the program's executable byte code.
 To store and modify additional data, new accounts must be created.
 These accounts are commonly referred to as “data accounts”.

-Data accounts can be used to store any data as defined by the owner program.
+Data accounts can store any arbitrary data as defined in the owner program's code.

 ![Data Account](/assets/docs/core/accounts/data-account.svg)